plackyhacker/plackyhacker.github.io/kernel/os-independence.md

 Similar to pattern finding, but a bit more sophisticated.
 This technique uses a third party library, such as ``, to decode the code sections of a PE binary.
 Instead of pattern matching we look for specific assembly patterns, such as `jmp`, or `call` instructions.
 This is more useful for finding functions that are called indirectly via registers, or via relative jumps.

-For example yu might be looking to disable an EDR callback and you want to find the callback array (`PsSetCreateProcessNotifyRoutine`) .
+For example you might be looking to disable an EDR callback and you want to find the callback array (`PsSetCreateProcessNotifyRoutine`) .
 You cannot use the previous two techniques to find this as it `PsSetCreateProcessNotifyRoutine` isn't published in the EAT.
 One technique is to find a function that is in the EAT, decode the assembly and follow the calls and jumps until a know reference to `PsSetCreateProcessNotifyRoutine` is found.
 This technique is fun at first, but soon get's tedious, takes a lot of effort, and the code isn't generally portable.

 There is a much better way which I will discuss next.